 Priority Deadline to apply is May 15, 2021.
 Applications accepted on a rolling basis thereafter.

 Short Essay Questions for Applicants

-- What issues do you see in your school, neighborhood, or community that you would like to help or have helped solve and why are these issues important to you? (max 150 words)
+- What issues do you see in your school, neighborhood, or community that you would like to help or have helped solve and why are these issues important to you?
+In what ways have you been involved in working on these issues already? (max 150 words)

-- Respond to one: 1) Tell us something about yourself that you’d like us to know.
-Or, 2) What have you read or watched recently that has impacted or changed how you see the world? (max 150 words)
+- What have you read or watched recently that has impacted or changed how you see the world? (max 150 words)